 Contact: (304) 293-7618; firstname.lastname@example.org

 Susan Hickman, PhD

 Susan Hickman is a professor in the Indiana University School of Nursing and a Co-Director of the RESPECT (Research in Palliative and End-of-Life Communication and Training) Signature Center at IUPUI.
 She is the Executive Director of the Indiana Patient Preferences Coalition, the group responsible for developing and promoting the new Indiana POST Program.
 She has been providing education and conducting research on the POLST model for over 15 years.
 Current research includes implementation of the POLST as part of a CMS-funded initiative to reduce potentially avoidable hospitalizations of long-stay nursing facility residents and an NIH-funded study of the quality of POLST decisions.
-Susan is Indiana’s representative on the National POLST Paradigm.
+Susan is Indiana’s representative to the National POLST Plenary Assembly.

 Susan E. Nelson, MD, FACP, FAAHPM